 I may still have lingering doubts and difficulties with receiving answers to prayers but it comes down to this-

-I KNOW THAT HEAVENLY FATHER ANSWERS PRAYERS
+I KNOW THAT HEAVENLY FATHER ANSWERS PRAYERS.

 All of them.
 Every single last one.